 Those who find ugly meanings in beautiful things are corrupt without being charming.
 This is a fault.
 Those who find beautiful meanings in beautiful things are the cultivated.
 For these there is hope.
 They are the elect to whom beautiful things mean only Beauty.
 There is no such thing as a moral or an immoral book.
 Books are well written, or badly written.
 That is all. - Oscar Wilde

 I thought of this quote to-day when I was reading "Visual Pleasure and Narrative Cinema", an essay by Laura Mulvey originally published in 1975.
 This essay is the origin of the "Male Gaze" concept as applied to film criticism.
-The quote from the essay that reminded me of the Wilde quote;It is said that analysing pleasure, or beauty, destroys it.
-That is the intention of this article.
+The quote from the essay that reminded me of the Wilde quote;

-, "later wrote that her article was meant to be a provocation or a manifesto, rather than a reasoned academic article that took all objections into account."
+Mulvey argues that destroying the system by which men attain pleasure through viewing women is essential to making any strides towards ending sexism in society.
+There's quite a lot of hyperbole and ill-considered statements in the essay, but Mulvey herself, according to Wikipedia, "later wrote that her article was meant to be a provocation or a manifesto, rather than a reasoned academic article that took all objections into account."
 But the concept of the Male Gaze still finds currency in some corners of media criticism.
 I thought of it again a week or so ago when I read this analysis of American Psycho which approached the film, directed by a woman with a screenplay by a woman, as an example of a "Female Gaze".
 It was in the application of the Gaze in this instance that reminded me what an illegitimate idea I thought it was.

 So, what is this "Gaze" I'm talking about?
 Last time I blogged about it, Wikipedia didn't have an article for the Male Gaze, but it does now, albeit one with several typographical and grammatical errors despite having been edited several times in its short existence ("Even when a woman is the hero or protagonist of a film, her body is still sexualized put on display . . .") and provides examples of films without explaining why these films function as examples.

 The male gaze occurs when the audience, or viewer, is put into the perspective of a heterosexual man.
 Mulvey stressed that the dominant male gaze in mainstream Hollywood films reflects and satisfies the male unconscious: most filmmakers are male, thus the voyeuristic gaze of the camera is male; male characters in the film’s narratives make women the objects of their gaze; and inevitably, the spectator’s gaze reflects the voyeuristic male gazes of the camera and the male actors.